wyager/smap/README.md

 ## Installation:

-You will want [cabal](https://www.haskell.org/cabal/) or [stack](https://www.haskellstack.org) if you don't already have one of them.
+To install from hackage (without downloading this repo), you will want [cabal](https://www.haskell.org/cabal/).
 Then you can run

 ```bash
 cabal install smap
 ```

-or
+To install from this repo, I recommend getting [stack](https://www.haskellstack.org) and running

 ```bash
 stack install smap
 ```

-You can also download this repo and run the same command inside the repo to install from source.

 ## Tutorial: